From routine care to responsive care: What your patients’ mouths are trying to tell you

 Why this matters more than ever

 As our profession continues to evolve, the role of the dental hygienist is expanding beyond “just a cleaning.”
 We are prevention specialists.
 We assess risk, identify early disease, and partner with patients to improve overall health outcomes.
+Heck, if we want to have a career, it’s time to shift our focus.

 A simple but powerful shift

-The most meaningful change we can make is to stop asking: “Where am I in my sequence?”
 And start asking: “What does this patient need from me today?”
 “What clues is the mouth giving me?”
-“How should I adapt my care based on my findings?”
+“How should I adapt my care based on my assessment?”

 The takeaway

+Both massage therapists provided good care.
 But one delivered the same experience each time, while the other adapted her care to what my body needed that day.

-That is the kind of clinician I strive to be—not just consistent, and not just efficient … but present, observant, and responsive.
+That is the kind of clinician I strive to be.
+Not just consistent and efficient—but also present, observant, and responsive.
+Because the best care doesn’t come from perfectly following a system.

-Because the best care doesn’t come from perfectly following a system; it comes from knowing when to pause, listen, and let the patient guide the care you provide.
+It comes from knowing when to pause, listen, and let the patient guide the care you provide.

 Also by the author: